tuewashere/3dMD_research_scripts/README.md

 # 3dmd_research_scripts
-I created these scripts to automate tasks when conducting hand tracking research using 3dMD systems (https://3dmd.com/).
+I created these scripts to automate tasks when conducting hand tracking research using a 3dMD system (https://3dmd.com/).

 The scripts were originally used for the 3dMDhand system but can be adapted for other 3dMD systems.
  - A 10 second 4D recording from a 3dMDhand system can be ~30GBs.